JorPan/realSetLy/README.md

 - Auth with different user models for Artists and Concert-Goers.
 - 7 way Many-to-Many relationship.
 - Drag and Drop functionality & saving setlists with correct song order data.
+- Finishing all features in less than 4 days.

 ## Contact